vitaly-t/pg-promise/README.md

 ```

 Object `db` represents the database protocol, with lazy database connection, i.e. only the actual query methods
 acquire and release the connection.
-Therefore, you need only one global `db` instance per connection details.
+Therefore, you should create only one `db` object per connection details.

 Use of a configuration object has the benefit of being changeable: it is used by the library directly, and changing
 properties of the original object will reconnect with the next query.